 Winston-Salem is a relatively large city located in the state of North Carolina.
-With a population of 241,218 people and 66 constituent neighborhoods, Winston-Salem is the fourth largest community in North Carolina.
+With a population of 250,320 people and 72 constituent neighborhoods, Winston-Salem is the fifth largest community in North Carolina.

 The most common language spoken in Winston-Salem is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and Chinese.